neuralprobe/my-digital-garden/_notes/HP) Memory Hierarchy Design.md

 ---

-## Third Opt.: Pipelined Access and Multibanked Caches to Increase Bandwidth
+## \#3.
+Pipelined Access and Multibanked Caches to Increase Bandwidth

 - To allow multiple accesses per clock
 	- Pipelining the cache access